nctsiridis/cmatrix/README.md

 # cmatrix
-A library working with 2 dimensional matrices in in C.
+A simple C library working with 2D matrices.